trasherdk/monerojs/README.md

 # `monerojs`
+The original repo (https://github.com/monerojs/monerojs) appears to no longer be actively maintained.

 A Monero library written in ES6 JavaScript

 This library has two main parts: a Monero daemon (`monerod`) JSON-RPC API wrapper, `daemonRPC.js`, and a Monero wallet (`monero-wallet-rpc`) JSON-RPC API wrapper, `walletRPC.js`.